 NOTE: Attendance limits and consequences for exceeding them are to be considered incontrovertible.
-The school's mission requires a more challenging education for talented and gifted students who are able to meet the demands of a rigorous, in-person, interactive curriculum; therefore, when any student exceeds the maximum number of absences allowed in a semester for any class for any reason so that 25% of instructional time has been missed, a student must be administratively withdrawn from ASFA to focus attention on personal physical, mental, and emotional health.
+The school's mission requires a more challenging education for talented and gifted students who are able to meet the demands of a rigorous, in-person, interactive curriculum.
+Therefore, when any student exceeds the maximum number of absences allowed in a semester for any class for any reason and regardless of how frequently a course meets, so that 25% of instructional time has been missed, a student must be administratively withdrawn from ASFA to focus attention on personal, physical, mental, and emotional health.
 Upon a student's documented return to health, a family may request a special audition to determine if the student may be readmitted to ASFA at the beginning of a subsequent semester.
 All aspects of a readmission would be determined by the Specialty Department Chair in consultation with the Directors of Curriculum & Instruction and Student Support Services.
 A student shall only be granted one special audition.

-If a student falls into probationary status at the end of the eighth (8th) grade, but attends and participates at approved levels during the first and second semester of his/her ninth (9th) grade year, any record of previous probation will be removed from his/her records.
+If a student falls into attendance probationary status at the end of the eighth (8th) grade, but attends and participates at approved levels during the first and second semester of their ninth (9th) grade year, any record of previous attendance probation will be removed from their records.

 An absence or tardy to school must be excused to receive credit for work missed.
-Unexcused absences and/or tardiness can lead to disciplinary action, legal action, and/or loss of course credit.
 Written excuses are preferred, but phone (205-252-9241), fax (205-458-0378), or email excuses will be accepted.
 Excuses should be delivered to the receptionist within five school days of a return to classes.
 The excuse must be from a physician if the student misses more than three consecutive, or six total, days of school.

-Truancy will warrant disciplinary action and/or referral to the authorities.
-An absence from a final exam will be excused only with official documentation of an illness or an emergency situation, or as arranged by agreement of the Director of Student Support Services, the Director of Curriculum and Instruction, and each teacher involved.
+An absence from a final exam will be excused only with official documentation of an illness or an emergency situation, or as arranged by agreement of the Director of Student Support Services, the Vice President of Specialty & Academic Studies and Instruction, and each teacher involved.
 The reason must be compelling.